BOZEMAN, Montana — The Bobcats are little brother no more.

 “Settle it between the white lines and like I told our guys, you want to win this thing, you have to control the four corners of the field,” Choate said.
 “And after that, you can control the four quarters of this state.”

 The margin of victory was MSU’s largest since a 41-18 win over UM in 1985, the victory that capped MSU’s last three-game winning streak until last season.
 The margin marked the second-largest Bobcat rivalry win since a 38-0 win over the Griz in 1966.
-Only 11 times in the last 119 matchups was their a larger margin of victory and only three times had the Cats won by 34 points or more against the Grizzlies.
-The 48 points are the most Montana State has ever scored against Montana.
+Only 11 times in the last 119 matchups was there a larger margin of victory and only three times had the Cats won by 34 points or more against the Grizzlies.
+The 48 points are the most Montana State has ever scored against the Griz.

 “I don’t know what’s better: beating them four times in a row or knowing there are seniors on the Griz that have never beat us,” Marks said.
 “That’s a great feeling.
 We are winners.
 We are state champions.
 Four years in a row.”